ogdenpm/thames-src/doc/thames.md

 Unfortunately ISIS does not directly support returning error codes to the invoking shell.
 Thames now supports a work around for this by inspecting the console output for error messages and if one is detected, thames itself will return a non-zero error code.
-Currently ASM80, LIB, LINK, LOCATE, PLM80 and IXREF are explicitly supported, however as many error messages are common across applications, most errors in other applications should also be detected.
+Currently ASM80, ASM48, ASM51, LIB, LINK, LOCATE, PLM80.
+IXREF, ASM86 and PLM81 are explicitly supported, however as many error messages are common across applications, most errors in other applications should also be detected.

+*Note if you find an undetected error or an incorrect error detection please let me know so that I can update the internal tables.*

 There are additionally three options that are used to modify the error processing behaviour:
 1. -u this causes UNRESOLVED (link) and UNSATISFIED (locate) errors to be ignored.
 The expected use is when creating overlays as these errors will often occur as part of the build process.
 2. -o this causes OVERLAPS (locate) to be ignored; useful when adding object files to synthesise the junk data present in memory when Intel create the isis.t0 files.
-   Note the obj2bin application now handles patch files and is now the preferred way of adding "Junk" data.
+   Note the abstool application handles patch files and is now the preferred way of adding "Junk" data.

 #### -MF file & -ME ext